Recent grads, your JHED ID will deactivate soon!

 1098T Tax Forms

-Once JHEDs deactivate, alumni may access their 1098T forms by visiting the Office of Student Enrollment and Account Management (SEAM) and logging into their accounts using their alumni login information.
+Once JHEDs deactivate, alumni may access their 1098T forms by visiting the SIS Self-Service and logging into their accounts using their alumni login information.

-If alumni are unable to login to their SEAM accounts using their alumni credentials, they should create a guest account using this online form.
+If alumni are unable to login to their SEAM accounts using their alumni credentials, they should create a guest account using this online form or call the SEAM office at +1 877-419-5131.

 OneDrive Access and access to other applications tied to your JHED